HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README_TIMELINE_LABELS.md

 # TimelineLabels Model for Temporal Video Multi-Label Classification in Label Studio

-This documentation provides a comprehensive guide on how to use the TimelineLabels model for temporal video multi-label classification in Label Studio.
+This documentation provides a clear and comprehensive guide on how to use the **TimelineLabels** model for temporal multi-label classification of video data in Label Studio.
-The model leverages YOLO's classification capabilities and integrates an LSTM neural network for temporal labeling.
+By integrating an LSTM neural network with YOLO's classification capabilities, the model effectively handles temporal labeling tasks.
-Users can modify neural network parameters through the labeling configuration to tailor the model to specific use cases, or they can use this model as a starting point for further development.
+Users can easily customize neural network parameters directly within the labeling configuration to tailor the model to their specific use cases or use this model as a foundation for further development.

 ## Installation and quickstart